 Supplemental Funding - Seniors and Persons with Disabilities (SPD) - Effective October 19, 2010, SB 208 allows the State's Department of Health Care Services to implement changes to the federal Waiver that expired on October 31, 2010.
 SB 208 implements provisions of the Waiver for specified uninsured adults that are not otherwise eligible for Medicare or Medi-Cal.
 SB 208 allows the State to implement additional goals of the Waiver to improve health care delivery systems and health care outcomes for SPD.
 This is accomplished by transferring the responsibility for the provision of care from the Medi-Cal FFS program to health plans under the managed Medi-Cal program.
 Senate Bill 208 (Chapter 714, Statutes of 2010) provided for the possibility of a voluntary IGT relating to Medi-Cal managed care services provided by DPHs.
 The purpose of the IGT program is to provide funding to preserve and strengthen the availability and quality of services provided by DPHs and their affiliated public providers, to the extent permitted by law.
 This IGT program consists of two IGT agreements to provide a portion of the nonfederal share of risk-based payments to managed care health plans as described in Welfare and Institutions Code, Sections 14182.15(d)(1) and 14182.15(d)(2).
 IGTs provide the ability for the Medical Center to receive matching federal funds to increase reimbursement for care to the SPD population.
-The Medical Center recognized additional reimbursement of \$20,545 for the year ended June 30, 2018, and \$17,730 for the year ended June 30, 2017.
+The Medical Center recognized additional reimbursement of \$0 for the year ended June 30, 2019, and \$20,545 for the year ended June 30, 2018.

-Supplemental Risk Pool Funding - As a part of the Affordable Care Act (ACA), California opted to participate in the Medicaid Expansion program, which expands Medicaid coverage to the most poor of the uninsured of the country, enabling more families to receive medical coverage.
+Supplemental Risk Pool Funding - As a part of the Affordable Care Act (ACA), California opted to participate in the Medicaid Expansion program, which expands Medicaid coverage to the poorest of the uninsured of the country, enabling more families to receive medical coverage.
 The ACA requires insurance companies and health plans to spend at least 85 percent of premium dollars on medical care as opposed to administrative cost.
 If they fail to meet these standards, the insurance companies and health plans are required to issue a rebate to providers who treat their patients or refund money to the State, jeopardizing their standing for future dollars.
-The dollar amount the Provider (Medical Center) receives is based on the number of Medicaid Expansion members and/or volume of services provided to the Health Plan Medicaid Expansion beneficiaries.
-The Medical Center's share of these revenues for the years ended June 30, 2018 and 2017 were \$7,880 and \$15,492, respectively.
+The dollar amounts the Provider (Medical Center) receives is based on the number of Medicaid Expansion members and/or volume of services provided to the Health Plan Medicaid Expansion beneficiaries.
+The Medical Center's share of these revenues for the years ended June 30, 2019 and 2018 were \$434 and \$7,880, respectively.

 Assembly Bill 915 - California's Assembly Bill 915 (AB-915) was passed by the State Legislature and signed into law in 2002.
 This bill provides for the payment of a supplemental reimbursement to acute care hospitals owned by certain public entities that provide outpatient services to Medi-Cal beneficiaries.
-The Medical Center recorded \$4,716 and \$3,342 in AB-915 funds for the years ended June 30, 2018 and 2017, respectively.
+The Medical Center recorded \$4,073 and \$4,716 in AB-915 funds for the years ended June 30, 2019 and 2018, respectively.